Freediving blackout: Mechanisms

 The mechanism for blackout on ascent differs from hyperventilation induced hypocapnia expedited blackouts and does not necessarily follow hyperventilation.
 However, hyperventilation will exacerbate the risk and there is no clear line between them.
-Shallow water blackouts can happen in extremely shallow water, even on dry land following hyperventilation and apnoea but the effect becomes much more dangerous in the ascent stage of a deep freedive.
-There is considerable confusion surrounding the terms shallow and deep water blackout and they have been used to refer to different things, or be used interchangeably, in different water sports circles.
-For example, the term shallow water blackout has been used to describe blackout on ascent because the blackout usually occurs when the diver ascends to a shallow depth.
-For the purposes of this article there are two separate phenomena Shallow water blackout and Blackout on ascent as follows:
+Shallow water blackouts can happen in extremely shallow water, even on dry land following hyperventilation and apnoea, but the effect becomes much more dangerous in the ascent stage of a deep free dive.
+There is considerable confusion surrounding the terms shallow and deep water blackout: they have been used to refer to different things, and may be used interchangeably in different water sports circles.
+For example, the term shallow water blackout has been used to describe blackout on ascent, because the blackout usually occurs when the diver ascends to a shallow depth.
+For the purposes of this article there are two separate phenomena: shallow water blackout and blackout on ascent.